 At nightfall, this Musical Fountain comes to life while laser shows create captivating laser light displays on the water screen.

 Eco Park’s reconstructed tea garden gives visitors a taste of Darjeeling.
 The winding pathways are lined with ancient Japanese-themed plants for an immersive experience, perfect for photo opps and relaxing.
 Popular for weddings and other celebrations alike, Eco Park offers this new attraction close to their northern parking lot.

 5. Parking Lot

-Eco park gate 1 can be found in Rajarhat New Town and is close to Mother’s Wax Museum and Meadow Garden, and approximately five kilometres away from both City Center and Mishti Hub.
-There are currently two parking lots within Eco Park for cars and bikes, making access a little difficult via public transport; however taxi or auto rickshaw services make reaching it simple.
+Eco Park Gate 1 can be found in Rajarhat New Town and is close to Mother’s Wax Museum and Meadow Garden and approximately five kilometers away from both City Center and Mishti Hub.
+There are currently two parking lots within Eco Park for cars and bikes, making access a little tricky via public transport; however, taxi or auto rickshaw services make reaching it simple.

-Shuttle services between terminals are provided 24/7 for passenger convenience, and those holding valid LSU parking permits can park for no additional charge in either Eco, EcoPark2 or Nicholson Gateway lots at no additional charge; thus avoiding regular lot fee charges.
+Shuttle services between terminals are provided 24/7 for passenger convenience, and those holding valid LSU parking permits can park for no additional charge in either Eco, EcoPark2, or Nicholson Gateway lots at no extra cost, thus avoiding regular lot fee charges.

 If traveling from the south Kolkata area, an AC bus for Eco Park from Gariahat or Barasat Kazipara Bus stands is your fastest way to arrive there in approximately 35 minutes.
 Additionally, airport or Chinar Park passengers can follow this same route to reach there.